douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * siavice - in turn
 * sidada - sitting
 * sidejo - seat, headquarters
+* sidi - to sit
+* sidiĝi - to sit down
 * signifa - significant
 * signife - significantly
 * signifi - to mean, to signify